Do I see more details with the unscientific colour map?

-The colour maps listed in Crameri et al. (2020, Nature Communications), Box 2, are science-proof.
-To recognise if a colour map is unscientific, follow the guideline given in Crameri et al. (2020, Nature Communications), Section 3.7.
+The colour maps listed in Crameri et al. (2020, Nature Comms.), Box 2, are science-proof.
+To recognise if a colour map is unscientific, follow the guideline given in Crameri et al. (2020, Nature Comms.), Section 3.7.

 But I am not good with computers, should I still try to use them?

 Using science-proof colour maps is straightforward.
 Serious visualisation software provide scientifically-derived colour maps as built-in options (or even as default).
 Otherwise, the Scientific colour maps come with clear and easy-to-follow instructions on how to use them (see www.fabiocrameri.ch/colourmaps).

 My favourite software program does not include Scientific colour maps, what next?

 The Scientific colour maps (www.fabiocrameri.ch/colourmaps) are provided in a myriad of formats and can be read in with any good visualisation program.
 In addition, the Scientific colour maps are included in many additional packages (e.g., scico for R or crameri for MatLab) to be used conveniently within certain software.
 Finally, it is always helpful to remind software developers to take visualisation seriously, if they do not.

 As a reviewer/editor/colleague, how can I best phrase that a Scientific colour map should be implemented?

 We suggest the following: "The current colour map implemented in this study distorts the data and is not accessible to people with colour-vision deficiencies.
 I encourage you to use one of the freely available Scientific colour maps provided at www.fabiocrameri.ch/colourmaps or see Crameri et al. (2020, Nature Comms.) for more details."